What is the course about?

 Presentations by the tutor on particular topics

-Suggestions for writing at home and writing exercises where appropriate
+Writing exercises in class and suggestions for writing at home where appropriate

 General discussion of approaches, issues and skills

 Tutor and group discussion of your written work.

 Most sessions will consist of a balance of teaching and students sharing and discussing their work.

 Are there any other costs?
 Is there anything I need to bring?

 You should bring paper, and pens or pencils.

 When I've finished, what course can I do next?